What Does a VPN Actually Hide, and Who From?

 A VPN keeps you safe while torrenting by hiding your IP address behind the IP address of your VPN server.
 This means that the IP address seen in the torrent swarm, and the one associated with the torrents you download, is the VPN server’s IP address and not your real one.

-6. The VPN Traffic Itself From Your ISP
+6. The VPN Traffic Itself from Your ISP

 ISPs and WiFi administrators can’t see the details of your browsing activity when you use a VPN, but they can see that a VPN is being used.
 To do this, they can check the connection’s port number or, most commonly, use a tool known as Deep Packet Inspection.